-Ann M. Bartuska leads the Land, Water, and Nature Program at RFF.
-She joined RFF in 2017 after serving as the US Department of Agriculture’s (USDA’s) Deputy Under Secretary for Research, Education, and Economics as well as chief scientist.
+Ann M. Bartuska is a senior advisor at RFF.
+In this capacity, Dr. Bartuska is focusing her efforts on natural resources and forestry, especially a consideration of natural climate solutions through forests and agricultural lands.
+She also will be doing outreach in support of the valuation of information (VALUABLES) obtained through satellite imagery.
+Dr. Bartuska joined RFF in 2017 after serving as the US Department of Agriculture’s (USDA’s) Deputy Under Secretary for Research, Education, and Economics as well as chief scientist.
 Prior to USDA, Dr. Bartuska held a host of leadership positions, including Deputy Chief for Research and Development of the US Forest Service.
 She also has served in several appointments, including to the advisory board of the National Science Foundation and as executive director of The Nature Conservancy’s Invasive Species Initiative and president of the Ecological Society of America.

 - Phd in biogeochemistry and ecosystem ecology, West Virginia University, 1981